TablePress/TablePress/readme.txt

 == Acknowledgements ==

-Special thanks go to [Allan Jardine](http://www.datatables.net/) for the DataTables jQuery plugin.
+Special thanks go to [Allan Jardine](http://www.sprymedia.co.uk/) for the [DataTables JavaScript library](http://www.datatables.net/).
 Thanks to all language file translators!
 Thanks to every donor, supporter and bug reporter!